rahmansopiann/automationTestSanberCode/README.md

 # automationTestSanberCode
-ini adalah latihan automation dan git sanber code
+Latihan Online Sanber javascript dan git

+How to install
+- npm install

+How to run
+- node namaFile.js